 - mount -o remount,ro /dev/mtdblock3 /system

-How to Remove Preloaded bloatware Apps on iPhone
+How to Remove Preloaded bloatware Apps on iPhone or iPad

-If your device has not been performed a jailbreak action with your iOS device then the only solution is to move all those unwanted preloaded apps in a single folder and hide it in a corner.
-And of course, these useless apps will not be seen by your eyes every time while you open a home screen or access your iOS device for a long time.
+If your device has not performed a jailbreak action with your iOS device then the only solution is to move all those unwanted preloaded apps in a single folder and hide it in a corner.
+And of course, these useless apps will not be seen by your eyes every time you open a home screen or access your iOS device for a long time.

 First of all, you have to open the Cydia store and download MobileFinder.
 Once you’ve downloaded this, navigate to /private/var/stash/Applications.xxXXXx and you will see a list of apps that are installed on your device.
-Once you find the app that you want to get rid off, tap and delete it and you have done it.
+Once you find the app that you want to get rid of, tap and delete it and you have done it.